antonzub99/fused-ssim/README.md

 - Images must be normalized to range `[0, 1]`.
 - Standard `11x11` convolutions supported.

+## TODO:
+- [] Replace separate kernels for each floating-point type with a single type-generic template

 ## Performance
 This implementation is 5-8x faster than the previous fastest (to the best of my knowledge) differentiable SSIM implementation [pytorch-mssim](https://github.com/VainF/pytorch-msssim).